 Lifestyle factors: Smoking, poor diet, and high-stress levels can negatively impact ovarian reserve and lower AMH levels.

-Surgical interventions: Surgeries involving the ovaries, such as cyst removal or treatment for endometriosis, can reduce ovarian reserve and subsequently lower AMH levels.
+Surgical interventions: Surgeries involving the ovaries, such as cyst removal or treatment for endometriosis, can reduce ovarian reserve and subsequently cause low AMH levels.

 Chemotherapy and radiation: Cancer treatments can damage the ovaries and significantly reduce ovarian reserve, leading to low AMH levels.